Here are the news stories you missed if you were too busy celebrating the announcement of the royal baby:

 Source: Guardian News

 Paul Allen died on Monday in Seattle at 65.
-He was best known for his association with Bill Gates and the ushering of personal computing revolution in 1970s.
+He was best known for his association with Bill Gates and the ushering of personal computing revolution in the 1970s.
+The Guardian takes a look at the late philanthropist’s life.

 Photo by Petty Officer 2nd Class Dominique A. Pineiro/ Dod website